 Urban Designers create practical and visually pleasing places, including buildings, open spaces, and landscapes.
 Playing a vital part of a much bigger team, they help to bring viable developments to life, ensuring that the environments you create are both useful and enjoyable.
 The sector continues to grow at a steady rate in line with growing populations.

 Benefits include: An extremely varied role with interactions with many other planning disciplines, a work mobile phone, and sometimes a company car with permanent positions.
-Ability to undertake some working from home.
+Ability to undertake some work from home.

 - Degree in Architecture, Civil Engineering, Geography, or Human Geography.

-- Masters in Town Planning or similar Planning related Masters degree such as Architecture.
+- Masters in Town Planning or similar Planning related Masters's degree such as Architecture.

 - Experience within a Planning Department is very useful before moving into the role.